-We entered into a Financing Agreement in March 2016, which was subsequently amended in May 2018, that provides for a credit facility consisting of a term loan in an aggregate principal amount of \$10 million and a revolving loan facility in an aggregate principal amount not to exceed \$2 million.
-At the end of the fiscal year ended June 30, 2018, the principal amount owing under the credit facility was approximately \$5.5 million.
+We entered into a Financing Agreement in March 2016, which was subsequently amended in May 2018 and February 2019, that provides for a credit facility consisting of a term loan in an aggregate principal amount of \$10 million and a revolving loan facility in an aggregate principal amount not to exceed \$5 million.
+As of June 30, 2019, the principal amount owing under the credit facility was approximately \$1.5 million.
 The principal amount borrowed under the credit facility is repayable in consecutive quarterly installments.
 We expect to generate the cash necessary to pay the principal and interest on the credit facility from our cash flows provided by operating activities.
 However, our ability to meet our debt service obligations will depend on our future performance, which may be affected by financial, business, economic, demographic and other factors.
 If we do not have enough money to pay our debt service obligations, we may be required to refinance all or part of our debt, sell assets, borrow more money or raise cash through the sale of equity.
-In such an event, we may not be able to refinance our debt, sell assets, borrow more money or raise cash through the sale of equity to us or at all.
+In such an event, we may not be able to refinance our debt, sell assets, borrow more money or raise cash through the sale of equity on terms acceptable to us or at all.
 Also, our ability to carry out any of these activities on favorable terms, if at all, may be further impacted by any financial or credit crisis which may limit access to the credit markets and increase the cost of capital.